uiuc-focal-lab/syncode/README.md

 # }
 ```
 ### 👤 Custom Grammar Input
 Syncode allows user to define a grammar using a simple EBNF syntax adapted from Lark.
 One can also simply feed the grammar rules directly as a string of rules as shown below.

+Please refer to the [notebooks directory](./notebooks/) for examples and a quick examples using custom grammars and [instructions](./syncode/parsers/grammars/README.md) for instructions to define your own grammar.

 In our example, we want our model to only respond in the format `month day`.
 Without constrained decoding, the Language Model may not generate output that follows this syntax.
 Consider the code snippet below.

 ``` python
 from syncode import Syncode